Download the pdf handout for the Certified Utility Arborist (CUA) Apprenticeship with the information found on this page

 What is apprenticeship?

-A Certified Utility Arborist is a formal apprenticeship and upon completion provides the individual with a Certificate of Qualifications and a Certificate of Apprenticeship as provided by the Industry Training Authority [ITA].
+An ITA Certified Utility Arborist is a formal apprenticeship and upon completion provides the individual with a Certificate of Qualifications and a Certificate of Apprenticeship as provided by the Industry Training Authority (ITA).
 The program is structured to provide both in-school and work-based training with two correspondence courses also being required.

 - The Certified Utility Arborist Apprenticeship process can take up to 2 years to complete